plblum/jivs/planning/Abandon ExternalIssuesFound.md

 * Developers no longer create `ExternalIssueFound`.
 * Externally added issues still remain separate internally from validator-generated issues.
 * The UI still reads one combined list.
+* Dev can set IssueFound.doNotSave as they see fit.
+When not supplied, it is set for them to

+  the value of the determinedLocally parameter.

 ### 2. Normal validation inside Jivs